On this page:

-No, the Citizen’s Income would be age related: but everyone of the same age would get the same amount.
+No, the Citizen’s Basic Income would be age related: but everyone of the same age would get the same amount.
 More would be offered to elderly people than to adults of working age; and usually more for adults than children.
-There would be no differences in the amount of the Citizen’s Income on account of income or wealth, work status, willing-to-work tests, marital status, or household association.
+There would be no differences in the amount of the Citizen’s Basic Income on account of income or wealth, work status, willing-to-work tests, marital status, or household association.

 Do we have anything like a Citizen’s Income already?

 Yes.
-Child Benefit, paid on behalf of every child regardless of the income or work status of the parents, is a Citizen’s Income for children.
+Child Benefit, paid on behalf of every child regardless of the income or work status of the parents, is a Citizen’s Basic Income for children.
 A comprehensive Citizen’s Income could be administered in the same way as Child Benefit.

 What’s wrong with the present system?